Meningitis

 What is the outlook for meningitis?

-The outlook for meningitis depends on the cause and the age of the person affected, as well as the condition of their immune system.
+The progression and symptoms of meningitis depend on the cause of the condition, the age of the person affected and the condition of their immune system.

 Inflammation triggered by viruses or taking medication usually results in mild cases that go away of their own accord within 2 to 3 weeks without any special treatment.

 On the other hand, cases of bacterial meningitis can sometimes start very suddenly, rapidly deteriorate and quickly result in fatality.
-Serious complications such as blood poisoning (sepsis), increased pressure on the brain and water excretion issues are also possible.
+They can also be accompanied by severe complications of bacterial infection such as blood poisoning (sepsis) and can cause serious brain damage, for example, due to elevated pressure on the brain.

-Serious cases of meningitis can lead to long-term effects such as the loss of individual nerve functions, hearing loss or thought disorders.
+Serious cases of meningitis can lead to long-term effects such as the loss of individual brain and nerve functions, hearing loss or cognitive impairment.
 Behavioral disorders, movement disorders and seizures are also possible long-term effects.

 How can meningitis be prevented?